brij-joe/cloud-to-locallm/README.md

+## Cloud to Local LLM (Example of Multi-Agent System using local LLM execution)
 This project offers a practical, step‑by‑step guide to running large language models (LLMs) locally.
 By combining Transformers, Hugging Face, LangChain, and LangGraph, you can:
 * Download and run LLMs directly on your machine (starting with smaller models for easier setup).
 * Integrate them into pipelines for structured tasks and workflows.